Are nuts a weighty concern?

 The review included 86 RCTs (the ‘gold standard’ in studies), with a combined 5,873 participants.
 Most of the trials were run in the US, and eight were conducted by Australian-based researchers.
 The average (median) follow-up duration was eight weeks (range: three to 104 weeks).

-The pooled results of the RCTs showed a ‘high certainty’ that nuts do not affect body weight, BMI or body fat, compared with control.
+The pooled results of the RCTs showed a ‘high certainty’ in the evidence that nuts do not increase body weight, BMI or body fat, compared with control.

 Nut ‘caveats’ are outdated